 Fortunately, every year brings a plethora of cybersecurity conferences all over the world, including key events that will suit your intent, expertise and of course, budget.
 However, it’s not that easy to keep track of all of them—and even more difficult to find a list of all the upcoming conferences you would want to attend in any specific month.

-We searched everywhere for a comprehensive list of cybersecurity conferences ourselves, but we just couldn’t find one that was relevant, complete and updated regularly.
+We searched everywhere for a comprehensive list of cybersecurity conferences ourselves, but couldn’t find one that was relevant, complete and updated regularly.
+As a result, we curated our own list of security conferences for 2020, and are continuing this tradition for the must-see cybersecurity conferences in 2021.

-The top 10 cybersecurity and infosec conferences in 2020
+The most popular cybersecurity and infosec conferences in 2021

-It wasn’t hard to predict that DEF CON would take the number one spot — it’s the most famous and longest-running entry on the list.
-We also don’t hide our love for DEF CON; we’ve even written about our favorite talks from DEF CON 26.
-This cyber security event, founded in 1993, brings together amateur and hobby hackers, security researchers and professionals, journalists, government and federal employees and anyone interested in hacking and cybersecurity scene.
+It wasn’t hard to predict that DEF CON would be mentioned first—it’s the most famous and longest-running entry on the list.
+We are big fans of DEFCON, attending each year (except 2020 of course).
+This cyber security event, founded in 1993, brings together amateur and hobby hackers, security researchers and professionals, journalists, government and federal employees and anyone interested in the hacking and cybersecurity scene.

 2. Black Hat USA